 Previously, we uploaded document 7240 to highlight the $28 million in commission gains omitted from McClelland’s summaries and those from document 101i.
 The summaries have significantly inflated losses by failure to include $28 million in verified commission gains, clarifying the prejudicial effects.

 Summary chart 230 compares “actual emperor sales” against bank account records, displaying a significantly lower number.
 McClelland fabricated the “actual sales” figures based on his simplistic calculation that $5000 multiplied by $5000 equals the actual emperor’s revenues.
 He did not rely on underlying data to confirm his calculations.
 His outrageous claim suggested that millions of dollars were missing and hidden in offshore bank accounts belonging to Maike and Barnes.
-This assertion was contradicted by 7240 data, which accurately accounts for every transaction, refuting McClelland’s erroneous assumptions.
+This assertion was contradicted by US 7240 data, which accurately accounts for every transaction, refuting McClelland’s erroneous assumptions.
 These assumptions misled the jury and influenced the judge to believe that millions of dollars were missing, constituting fraud on the court.